 Agusan Marsh is a protected area.
 Yet, it is in trouble.
 Climate change is a constant threat.
 The water level of the marshes is falling due to drought.
 But storms have caused flooding in some places.
 This destroys the stilt houses in floating villages.

 A brahminy kite soars above the Agusan River.

-There are other challenges as well: agriculture and illegal logging.
-Today, the swamp forests are being destroyed.
-Layers and layers of peatlands are being burned to clear the land for building.
-At this place, roosting sites of egrets have been disturbed by plumes of smoke and ash.
+There are other challenges, too.
+Marshes are being burned to clear the land for building.
+As a result, roosting sites of birds called egrets have been disturbed by smoke and ash.

-The burning of these peatlands also releases tons of carbon into the atmosphere.
-This hastens the impact of climate change by raising temperatures.
-It ultimately disturbs the ecological balance here.
+The burning also releases tons of carbon into the air.
+This increases temperatures.

 The Manobo live in houses that rest on the water.

 All is not lost, however.
 The Manobo and people who care about the environment are working together.
 They want to protect the marsh.